mrevilg/Coding-Questions/Linux.md

 --help : double '--' for whole word
 -l : 'l' is longform version like 'ls -l'
 'man' : manual for following app
-'locate' : locate any reference to keyword
+'locate' xyz : locate any reference to the following keyword 'whereis' xyz : Find a binary with details